-- a.
-Mail SSI may be transmitted in sealed packaging by First Class mail, regular Parcel Post, or by delivery services (Federal Express or UPS).
-Material will be placed in a single opaque envelope or container and sufficiently sealed to prevent inadvertently opening and to show evidence of tempering.
+a.
+Mail - Material will be placed in a single opaque envelope or container and sufficiently sealed to prevent inadvertently opening and to show evidence of tempering.
 The envelope or container will bear the complete name and address of the sender and addressee.
 SSI materials will be mailed by US Postal Service First Class Mail or a reputable commercial delivery services such as Federal Express or UPS.
-The outside wrapping will NOT be marked as SSI. - b.
-Interoffice mail SSI must be transmitted in a sealed envelope to prevent inadvertent visual disclosure. sent using unmarked, opaque, sealed envelope so that SSI cannot be read through the envelope. - c.
-Hand-carrying between buildings- SSI material carried by hand within or between buildings must be protected to prevent inadvertent visual disclosure.
+The outside wrapping will NOT be marked as SSI.

+- b.
+Interoffice mail SSI must be sent using unmarked, opaque, sealed envelope so that SSI cannot be read through the envelope. - Hand-carrying between buildings SSI material carried by hand within or between buildings must be protected to prevent inadvertent visual disclosure.